Who’s Who at Made for Mermaids??

 How do you do it all?

 I get asked all the time how I get so many patterns out and how I “do it all”.
 The simple answer is, I don’t!!
 Made for Mermaids isn’t just me 😉 I have an entire team who help run the show.
 So who does my team include?
-Myself, Megan T., Catherine, Brittany, Angela and Colleen.
+Myself, Megan T., Catherine, Brittany, Angela and Colleen (Update 2019: We have also added Stephanie and Michelle to the team!).
 Plus all our amazing admins, blog contributors, testers and website manager!

 Who is answering emails and messages?